7flying/crazysoftwarerepairs/README.md

 The good version is `3.12.0-1`.

-Remember to mark is as not to be updated.
+Remember to mark it as not to be updated.